 Dr. Lucia Lorenzi is a recent graduate of the PhD program in English Literature at UBC.
 Her research focuses on representations of sexual violence in Canadian literature and other media, with a specific focus on the strategic use of silence.
 Her forthcoming research will focus on perpetrator narratives and their public reception.
 Her advocacy and activism also focuses on sexual assault, especially within the context of campus sexual violence.
 She is a frequent media commentator and has recently served on the University Expert Panel providing recommendations for the development of UBC’s stand-alone sexual assault policy.

 Audience members are encouraged to ask questions during a post-panel discussion.
 Some audience members may find the subject matter of this panel difficult.
 Active listeners from the Sexual Assault Support Centre will be present to provide support to anyone who needs it.

 The Robert H. Lee Alumni Centre is fully accessible and the event is open to all interested.
 If you require reserved seating or other accommodations to participate fully in this event, please contact the Equity and Inclusion Office at firstname.lastname@example.org by June 8.

 The recommended parking location is the nearby Health Sciences Parkade: click here for location.

-Alumni UBC, Access and Diversity, Centre for Feminist Legal Studies at the Allard School of Law, Equity and Inclusion Office, UBC Faculty Association – Status of Women Committee, Sexual Assault Support Centre, and Student Development Services.
+Alumni UBC, Centre for Accessibility, Centre for Feminist Legal Studies at the Allard School of Law, Equity and Inclusion Office, UBC Faculty Association – Status of Women Committee, Sexual Assault Support Centre, and Student Development Services.